-The B-52 flew during Operation Linebacker II and sat quietly at Paine Field in Everett, WA for 28 years before Project Welcome Home's restoration gave it a new life.
+The B-52 flew during Operation Linebacker II and sat quietly at Paine Field in Everett, Washington for 28 years before Project Welcome Home's restoration gave it a new life.
 Visitors can admire the plane up close while also remembering the nearly 10,000 other U.S. military aircraft lost during the war.

-The park also features a Tribute Wall with plaques that carry the names of many who served during the Vietnam War.
+The Park also features a Tribute Wall with plaques that carry the names of many who served during the Vietnam War.
 The plaques are personalized with names, military rank and other information, and appear on the wall along the footpath around the B-52.

-The park is free to the public and open from sunrise to sunset.
+The park is free and open to the public from sunrise to sunset.

 Tribute Wall Plaques